-Trees and vegetation too close to powerlines must be trimmed by an Evoenergy accredited tree surgeon.
+Trees and vegetation too close to powerlines must be trimmed by an Evoenergy accredited arborist.
 To keep costs down, we recommend you allow for three years of regrowth and keep trees and vegetation at least 2.5m from powerlines.

 To safely maintain the trees and vegetation in your backyard, remember:

 1. Trees and vegetation need to be at least of 1.0m away from service lines and 1.5m away from powerlines.